 In the initial marking of the net, the transition start is enabled as it has a token in its input place.
-The transition is urgent (marked with an empty circle), so no time delay is allowed once it gets enabled.
-After the start transition is fired, a new token of age 0 arrives into the place booking (initiating the booking phase) and three new tokens of age 0 arrive into the place attempts (in order to count the number of attempts we have before the service fails).
+The transition is urgent (marked with a filled circle), so no time delay is possible once it gets enabled.
+After the start transition is fired, a new token of age 0 arrives to the place booking (initiating the booking phase) and three new tokens of age 0 arrive to the place attempts (in order to count the number of attempts we have before the service fails).
 The transition fail1 is not enabled as the place attempts, connected to fail1 via the so-called inhibitor arc, contains tokens, inhibiting fail1 from firing.
-The transition book is not enabled either, as the token's age in the place booking does not belong to the interval [2, 5].
+The transition book is not enabled either as the token's age in the place booking does not belong to the interval [2, 5].
 However, after waiting for example 3 minutes, book can fire.
 This consumes the token of age 3 from booking and transports it to the place payment, preserving its age.
 This is signalled by the use of transport arcs that contain the diamond-shaped tips with index :1 (denoting how these arcs are paired).

 At any moment, the booking-payment part of the workflow can be restarted by firing the transitions restart1 or restart2.
 This will bring the token back to the place booking, reset its age to 0, and consume one attempt from the place attempts.
 Once no more attempts are available and the age of the token in the place booking or payment reaches 5 resp.
 10, we can fire the transition fail1 resp. fail2 and terminate the workflow by placing a token into the output place out.
-Note that the places booking and payment contain age invariants ≤ 5 resp. ≤ 10 , meaning that the ages of tokens in these places should be at most 5 resp.
+Note that the places booking and payment contain age invariants $\leq 5$ resp. $\leq 10$ , meaning that the ages of tokens in these places should be at most 5 resp.
 10. Hence if the service did not succeed within the given time bound, the workflow will necessarily fail.
-Finally, if the payment transition was executed within 10 minutes from the service initialization, the transition empty can now repeatedly remove any remaining tokens from the place attempts and the transition success terminates the whole workflow.
+Finally, if the payment transition empty can now repeatedly remove any remaining tokens from the place attempts and the transition success terminates the whole workflow.
 As both the transitions empty and success are urgent, no further time delay is allowed in this termination phase.